A Good Snowman Is Hard to Build: Gameplay

-A Good Snowman Is Hard To Build is a grid-based puzzle video game similar to Sokoban that tasks players with helping a featureless monster to build snowmen.
+A Good Snowman Is Hard to Build is a grid-based puzzle video game that tasks players with helping a featureless monster to build snowmen.
 Snowmen are built by stacking three snowballs of decreasing size.
 Rolling small or medium-sized balls over snowy ground increases their size.
 Building all snowmen in a room unlocks adjacent rooms which are all part of a hedge maze.

 Players can undo one move at a time or reset a room.

 Development and release

-A Good Snowman Is Hard To Build was created by UK-based independent developers Alan Hazelden and Benjamin Davis.
+A Good Snowman Is Hard to Build was created by UK-based independent developers Alan Hazelden and Benjamin Davis.
 Its prototype was developed using Puzzlescript, an open-source HTML5 puzzle game engine, in 2014.
 The commercial release was written in Haxe and OpenFL and released for Linux, OS X, and Windows-based personal computers on 25 February 2015.
 A version for Android and iOS mobile devices was released on 9 December 2015.
+A Nintendo Switch version released on 2 September 2021.

+For the game's 10th anniversary in 2025, the Itch.io release of the game permanently moved to a 'Pay What The Temperature Is' pricing model, where the price would be $1 for every degree Celsius it is in London according to OpenWeatherMap's tracking, updated every hour.
+For example, if the temperature was 2.5 degrees Celsius, the price would become $2.50.
+If the temperature in London drops below freezing the game will become freeware.

 Reception

-A Good Snowman Is Hard To Build received "universal acclaim" from professional critics according to review aggregator website Metacritic.
+A Good Snowman Is Hard to Build received "universal acclaim" from professional critics, according to the review aggregator website Metacritic.

+A Good Snowman Is Hard to Build won the award for "Best Character Design" at Intel Level Up 2014.